 The Master's committee consists of at least three UC ladder faculty members.
-Two members of the committee must be ladder faculty from the Film and Media Studies Department (or who hold Affiliated appointments with the Film and Media Studies Department), one of whom is appointed as chair or co-chair.
+Two members of the committee must be ladder faculty from the Film and Media Studies Department (or those who hold Affiliated appointments with the Film and Media Studies Department), one of whom is appointed as chair or co-chair.
 Additional members may be added beyond the three required when appropriate.
-The committee requires the approval of the Graduate Advisor, the Department Chair and the Graduate Dean.
-The thesis requires the signatures of all members of the committee, as nominated on Master's Form I (found at: http://www.graddiv.ucsb.edu/pubs/).
-Ladder faculty who retire when a student's thesis is still being written may continue to serve on and chair the committee in question without any further approval or re-approval being needed.
-In instances where the faculty member retires before the Master's committee is nominated, the retired faculty may serve as a second or third member without special approval from Graduate Division.
+The committee requires the approval of the Director of Graduate Study, the Department Chair and the Graduate Dean.
+The thesis requires the signatures of all members of the committee, as nominated on Master's Form I. Ladder faculty who retire when a student's thesis is still being written may continue to serve on and chair the committee in question without any further approval or reapproval being needed.
+In instances where the faculty member retires before the Master's committee is nominated, the retired faculty may serve as a second or third member without special approval from the Graduate Division.
 Graduate Council approval is required when the faculty member who has retired is being nominated to serve as chair of a Master's committee.
 Emeriti faculty who continue with the University as "research professors" enjoy the same committee privileges and may chair committees without special approval.

-The Master's Exam
+Master's Exam: